apsabelhaus/mautograde/README.md

 * `mautogradeOptionList` and `mautogradeOptionBaseRegexp`: returns the list of options and the regexp used to match them in SuiteScan.

 ## Global setting for debugging
-Set a variable `mAutogradeOptions` as global with the following fields
+Set a structd `mAutogradeOptions` as global with the following fields
 * `verbose`: when `true`, do not capture the output of functions in a variable, and show various debugging information
 * `breakOnError`: when `true`, call `keyboard()` whenever an actual output does not match the expected output in a test, or when the submission code throws an exception
 * `breakOnScoreOverflow`: when `true`, call `keyboard()` whenever a normalized score from a comparison function is greater than one.